aurovrata/cf7-grid-layout/README.txt

 If you wish to leverage the in-editor helper code functionality for your CF7 plugin, you need to use the following hooks, `cf7sg_ui_grid_js_helper_hooks` - include js bind event code helpers.
 `cf7sg_ui_grid_helper_hooks` - include php filter/action hooks code helpers.
-`cf7sg_enqueue_admin_editor_scripts` - to enqueue scipts on the admin editor page to bind to editor events for further dynamic code helpers.
+`cf7sg_enqueue_admin_editor_scripts` - to enqueue scripts on the admin editor page to bind to editor events for further dynamic code helpers.

 If you wish to see an example on how to use this, please check the Google Map CF7 extension plugin code.
 The `cf7-google-map/includes/class-cf7-googleMap.php` list the above hooks and the function calls are in the `cf7-google-map/admin/class-cf7-googleMap-admin.php` file.